Boy & Bear (album)

 Boy & Bear is the fifth studio album by Australian indie band Boy & Bear.
-The release was announced in March 2023 and it was released on 26 May 2023.
+The release was announced in March 2023 and was released on 26 May 2023 by Community Music.

 Upon announcement, Dave Symes from the band said, "We wanted to make an album of seductive grooves, soaring melodies, modulated ambient textures, and great stories.
 We worked hard to strike the right balance between vintage and cutting edge, polished and sure, but full of heart and wild touches.
 Experimenting with analogue and digital became a happy place on this record, not just in the way we created sounds but also in the way we wrote them, performed them and put them together."